cloudflare/cloudflare-docs/content/pub-sub/platform/authentication-authorization.md

 - Allow Pub/Sub to generate Client IDs for you.
 - Supply a list of Client IDs that Pub/Sub will use to generate tokens.

-**The recommended and simplest approach if you are starting from scratch is to have Pub/Sub generate Client IDs for you**, which ensures they are sufficiently random and that there are not conflicting Client IDs.
-Duplicate Client IDs can cause issues with clients bceause only one instance of a Client ID is allowed to connect to a broker.
+The recommended and simplest approach if you are starting from scratch is to have Pub/Sub generate Client IDs for you, which ensures they are sufficiently random and that there are not conflicting Client IDs.
+Duplicate Client IDs can cause issues with clients because only one instance of a Client ID is allowed to connect to a broker.

 ## Generate credentials